saurabhdohaiya/currency-exchange-alert-frontend/README.md

 ### **Live Demo**: [View Live](https://currency-exchange-alert-frontend.onrender.com/)

 A **responsive and interactive landing page** for a currency exchange service.
 This project provides a visually appealing user experience with smooth animations, dynamic content, and multiple features, including currency conversion, live rates, and rate alerts.
+The application also includes a Firebase-powered authentication system and a feature-rich dashboard.

 ---

 ## **Overview**

-The landing page is designed to showcase the key functionalities of a currency exchange service, such as:
+The landing page and dashboard offer a seamless and visually engaging experience for users to explore currency exchange features, such as:
-1. **Currency Converter**: Provides a simple and effective way to calculate currency conversions.
+1. **Currency Converter**: A user-friendly interface for currency conversion.
-2. **Live Rates**: Displays live exchange rates in a user-friendly interface.
+2. **Live Rates**: Displays live exchange rates dynamically.
-3. **Set Rate Alert**: Allows users to set alerts for desired exchange rates.
+3. **Set Rate Alert**: Allows users to set alerts for their desired exchange rates.
+4. **Sign-In with Firebase**: Secure authentication using Google Sign-In.
+5. **Currency Alert Dashboard**: A dedicated dashboard for managing and viewing alerts.
+6. **Exchange Rate History Chart**: A detailed line chart to visualize historical exchange rate data.
+7. **Notifications and Feedback**: Integrated with **React Toastify** for instant notifications.
+8. **Shimmer Effect**: A loading animation to enhance user experience during data fetching.

 The page uses **Framer Motion** for animations and transitions, along with **Tailwind CSS** for styling.
 The app is built with **React**, ensuring a fast and responsive user experience.